Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/alpha_build_guide_mac.md

 * Once finished `cntrl-D` or type `exit` to get out of the apache container & QC the resulting setup

 **Please note:** The cronjob setting in the `install_site.sh` script is commented out as this will need to be flowed into the Docker build process prior.
 Issue with default Docker root user vs using islandora user.
-Drupal cron can run properly.
+Drupal cron can run properly manually.

 #### Total build process takes 2.5 - 4 hours (depending on system and internet speeds)